Amitrai011/Amitrai011/README.md

 - 👋 Hi, I’m Amit Rai
 - 👀 I’m interested in developing a product that solves a user problem
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development and Data Structure Algorithm
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me https://www.linkedin.com/in/amitrai50/